catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

 Via the dashboard
 ===================

-Data must be stored in a container (also referred to as a bucket) so we need to create at least one container prior to uploading data.
-To create a new container, navigate to the "Containers" section and click "Create Container".
+When using the object storage service, your data must be stored in a container (also referred to as a bucket.)
+So our first step is to create at least one container prior to uploading any data.
+To create a new container, navigate to the "Containers" section on the dashboard and click "Create Container".

 .. image:: assets/containers_ui.png
    :align: center